 I struggled even saying this much, but your comments have been so kind, and we are building real relationships here, after all, by reading and subscribing to each others blogs, which I think is very special.
 The rest of the personal details that I share in my blog entries are “pretty close” to the truth.
 I do have children, and grandchildren.
 I do work in the Service industry.
 I recently turned 60.
 I live alone in British Columbia on the west coast of Canada.
 I did start drinking at a very young age, although not daily until I was about 19.

-I realized that I had a drinking problem about 15 years ago and have been battling with it ever since.
+I realized that I had a serious drinking problem about 15 years ago and have been battling with it ever since.
 I went to my first A.A. meeting about that time, but have attended very sporadically since then.
 I started intensive counseling about 9 years ago, seeing first a Cognitive Behavioural Therapist (CBT) and then switched to a Jungian psychotherapist about 5 years ago.
 The counselling and therapy has been a great help, but was not the “cure” that I hoped for.
 Well worth the time and investment, nevertheless, especially the Jungian therapy for me.

 So there you go.
 Thanks for joining me on this crazy journey, for better or for worse.
 With hope, we will ALL get better.

 Contact info: You can contact me privately here (not visible to others) or leave a comment in the comments section below (visible to others)

 You can also find me on Twitter as @onedrunkstale and on other forums and websites where I am using the name “Nelson88”.